pascallaliberte/sharpen.page/_posts/2020-07-10-visitors-will-excuse-your-unstyled-landing-page.md

 ---
 layout: post
 title: Visitors Will Excuse Your Un-styled Landing Page
+description: "Keep your unstyled marketing page.
+Launch it.
+You'll get feedback to pretty it up (mostly ignore it).
+Visitors will excuse your unstyled landing page…"
 categories: jtbd
 tags: optimize copywriting showcase struggle-first
 author: Pascal Laliberté